-- Immediate Threats - Loss of important habitat, particularly shrub-steppe, riparian, and wet meadow habitat due to land conversion for agriculture, energy development, and rural residential development - Federal and State Action: Acquisition of important undeveloped lands for conservation - Federal and State Action: Development of conservation easements focusing on improving and/or preserving important habitats in collaboration with private landowners - Movement barriers and mortality due to irrigation canals that provide water as a part of the Columbia Basin Irrigation Project.
+- Immediate Threats - Loss of important habitat, particularly shrubsteppe, riparian, and wet meadow habitat due to land conversion for agriculture, energy development, and rural residential development - Federal and State Action: Acquisition of important undeveloped lands for conservation - Federal and State Action: Development of conservation easements focusing on improving and/or preserving important habitats in collaboration with private landowners - State Action: Develop mitigation agreements that emphasize use of wildlifefriendly fencing, minimize facility footprints, and minimize use construction activities that remove native vegetation from the landscape. - Movement barriers and mortality due to irrigation canals that provide water as a part of the Columbia Basin Irrigation Project.
 These are linear structures built with steep concrete or slick rubber siding that entrap deer and other wildlife and bisect large portions of habitat.
 Existing equipment access ramps mitigate mortality in some areas, but many canals lack such ramps and canals present a movement barrier even when dry. - Federal and State Action: Provide funding and other support for fencing and crossing structures to reduce movement barriers and prevent mule deer from entering and falling into canals - Federal and State Action: Provide funding and other support for structures to aid deer in escaping from canals - Decrease in availability of CRP lands due to Federal reduction in number of acres available for enrollment and incentives to enroll - Federal Action: Increase the national enrollment cap for CRP while maintaining incentives that make the program attractive to producers. - CRP lands provide mule deer with refugia, but usually offer little forage.
 General CRP plantings are often perennial grass cover to stabilize the soil with minimal inclusion of native plants important to mule deer.
-SAFE plantings in Washington require native species and a diverse mix of grasses, forbs, and shrubs. - o Federal Action: Increase number of acres available to enroll in SAFE - Federal Action: Provide enrollees in Farm Bill conservation programs with additional incentives to establish native plant communities (e.g., higher ranking points, cost share, incentive payments).
+SAFE plantings in Washington require native species and a diverse mix of grasses, forbs, and shrubs. - o Federal Action: Increase number of acres available to enroll in SAFE

+Federal Action: Provide enrollees in Farm Bill conservation programs with additional incentives to establish native plant communities (e.g., higher ranking points, cost share, incentive payments).

+• Long-term Threats

-- Long-term Threats - Increasing frequency and intensity of wildfires in recent years resulting in rapid invasion of exotic plant species with little or no nutritional value to mule deer - Federal and State Action: Intensive, long-term collaborative effort by state and federal agencies to reduce fuels, restore native vegetation, and control weeds in areas in the zone affected by wildfire on both Public and Private Lands - Federal and State Action: Develop state-federal cooperative agreements within the scope of the Good Neighbor Authority to implement habitat projects where appropriate - o Federal and State Action: Agency collaboration to more rapidly and effectively respond to fires in ways that address areas not covered by existing fire districts, and fires crossing jurisdictional boundaries including military facilities, and promoting a general shift in mindset to increase the priority to protect shrub-steppe habitats as critically valuable resources. - Increasing incidence of extreme weather conditions (e.g., drought, low winter snowpack) resulting in reduced overall nutritional carrying capacity of the landscape and reduced body condition of mule deer during critical seasonal transition periods - Federal Action: Explicit federal support for global reduction in greenhouse gas emissions - Federal Action: Prioritization of habitat work to protect climate refugia and buffer migratory corridor changes driven by climate (e.g., increase efforts to protect and restore riparian and wetland habitats)
+- Increasing frequency and intensity of wildfires in recent years resulting in rapid invasion of exotic plant species with little or no nutritional value to mule deer - Federal and State Action: Intensive, long-term collaborative effort by state and federal agencies to reduce fuels, restore native vegetation, and control weeds in areas in the zone affected by wildfire on both Public and Private Lands - Federal and State Action: Develop state-federal cooperative agreements within the scope of the Good Neighbor Authority to implement habitat projects where appropriate - o Federal and State Action: Agency collaboration to more rapidly and effectively respond to fires in ways that address areas not covered by existing fire districts, and fires crossing jurisdictional boundaries including military facilities, and promoting a general shift in mindset to increase the priority to protect shrubsteppe habitats as critically valuable resources. - Increasing incidence of extreme weather conditions (e.g., drought, low winter snowpack) resulting in reduced overall nutritional carrying capacity of the landscape and reduced body condition of mule deer during critical seasonal transition periods - Federal Action: Explicit federal support for global reduction in greenhouse gas emissions - Federal Action: Prioritization of habitat work to protect climate refugia and buffer migratory corridor changes driven by climate (e.g., increase efforts to protect and restore riparian and wetland habitats)